Medium-Sans/kirby-lend-management/README.md

 ````
 And create the database file in the specified location, the database will then be created the first time you reach the dashboard.

-### Notifications
+### Email Notifications

-For the nofitications to work you need to setup a mail server.
+For the notifications to work you need to setup a mail server.
 You can do this by adding the following to your config.php file:

 ```php
 return [